Self-employed borrower reviewing mortgage rate documents at a desk

 FHA loans backed by the Federal Housing Administration accept self-employment income but still require two years of returns and a minimum 3.5% down payment for scores above 580.
 They are not inherently cheaper, but their mortgage insurance structure can benefit borrowers with lower down payments.
 For a direct comparison of current baseline rates, see our analysis of current mortgage rates for first-time homebuyers in 2026.

 Asset Depletion Loans allow lenders to calculate qualifying income by dividing a borrower’s liquid assets by the loan term.
-A borrower with $1.2 million in verified assets applying for a 30-year loan could claim $3,333 per month in qualifying income — entirely independent of business cash flow.
+A borrower with $1.2 million in verified assets applying for a 30-year loan could claim $3,333 per month in qualifying income, entirely independent of business cash flow.
 This product is offered by institutions like Charles Schwab Bank and select private lenders.
 Innovations in AI-powered underwriting are also expanding how non-traditional income is assessed, as covered in AI-powered underwriting changes for loan applicants.

-Key Takeaway: Bank statement loans, FHA products, and asset depletion programs all offer viable paths for self-employed borrowers.
+Among the alternatives, bank statement loans, FHA products, and asset depletion programs all offer viable paths for self-employed borrowers.
 Bank statement loans typically price at 0.75%–1.50% above conforming rates, per CFPB non-QM guidance, making documentation quality the key cost driver.

 Frequently Asked Questions